pendulum-project/ntpd-rs/docs/development/code-structure.md

 ## NTP daemon startup and operating sequence.

-This section provides a high-level overview of the operation of the ntp daemon, and how its various tasks are setup, configured and communicate.
+This section provides a high-level overview of the operation of the NTP daemon, and how its various tasks are set up, configured and communicate.

-Upon startup, the daemon first parses any given command line arguments and uses these arguments to setup an initial logging system.
+Upon startup, the daemon first parses any given command line arguments and uses these arguments to set up an initial logging system.
 This early setup of logging is done to ensure that during reading and parsing of the configuration files the logging system is available to expose information on errors.

 Immediately after, further configuration is read from file and used to generate the definitive logging system.
-At this point, the main configuration steps are completed, and the combined command line and file base configuration is used to setup at least these kinds of tasks:
+At this point, the main configuration steps are completed, and the combined command line and file base configuration is used to set up at least these kinds of tasks:
  - The main clock steering task.
  - One source task per configured source (remote server).
  - One server task per configured interface on which to serve time.